trezzuri/erpnext-docs/docs/en/customize-erpnext/desk-page.md

 ## Standard Workspace

-Every module in ERPNext has its own Standard Workspace which is generated with appropriate shortcuts and links.
+Every module in SOMA has its own Standard Workspace which is generated with appropriate shortcuts and links.

 Any customization to be made to the Standard Workspace can be done with Customize Workspace option in the top right corner of the Workspace.